Intrinsic and Extrinsic Control of Bioinspired Freeze Casting

 Print

 Beyond freeze-casting, our lab is actively investigating the use of energized fields (e.g., magnetic, ultrasound) to control the structure and properties of a variety of additive manufacturing techniques including 3D printing and sol-gel processing.
+In addition, work is ongoing to study the process of biotemplating with a focus on creating nature-mimetic synthetic porous media.

 Funding